 The mouth and jaw are another hot spot for creature design.
 Mouths, just like eyes and teeth, are parts of the body we are reliant on.
 We see them all the time and have strong ideas as to what they should look like.
 Playing with that is a strong way to unnerve the audience.
 The absence or exaggeration of a mouth can be gross to look at, but also suggestive of deeper aspects such as being silenced or hurt in some way.

-A distended and broken jaw like the Grunts from Amnesia: The Dark Descent, is a fantastic image of the twisted and tortured victims of Brennenburg Castle, made horrifying when they whimper in pain.
+A distended and broken jaw like the Grunts from Amnesia: The Dark Descent, is a fantastic image of the twisted and tortured victims of Brennenburg Castle, made horrifying when they whimper in pain as they lurk in the shadows.
 Another great example of the use of mouths, and teeth for that matter, is the Gaping Dragon of Demon Souls.
 It’s body itself is a giant mouth, which is a great story telling aspect of the design as it demonstrates physically the monsters great and unending hunger.
 This huge mouth on the body also allows the design to shift from recognisable to bizarre by opening its jaw.
 You can also go the route of the Xenomorph again, with the proboscis tongue mouth being deliberately suggestive of sexual violence.

 Just like with symbolism, a designers awareness of cultural trends and fears can be incorporated into the design to create a truly iconic and terrifying monster.
 Many horror monster designs make use of genital imagery to create fear.
 Again, look at the overall design of the Xenomorph in Alien: Isolation, or the Alien movies, and it is clearly phallic.
 This can be linked to societal attitudes.
 Religion has often been sexually repressive, leading to overt sexuality (especially homoerotic aspects) to often be considered taboo and threatening.
 Thus it is jarring when genital imagery is used in a horror setting.
 Of course, sexualised violence has long been a fear, but compare modern use of this imagery to historical settings, such as the Roman depiction of Fascinus and phallic imagery in general, which was depicted more positively.